-1. Set a budget for yourself & remember to factor in tipping!
+1. Set a budget and remember to factor in tipping!

 Orlando is very much an activity holiday with an abundance of shops, restaurants and unforgettable theme parks.
 Temptation is all around so spend wisely.
-Decide on the amount of money you want to spend during your holiday and try your best to stick to that.
-I find writing down what I’ve spent at the end of the day (along with a running total) helps keep me in check.
-I also regularly check my online bank statement when I’m away.
-If you don’t keep a handle on your spending then you may get a shock as to how much you’ve spent when you get home.
-We often forget about the number of iced coffees we have and the tips we hand out!
-Tipping 15-20% is the norm (and is very much expected) in America.
+Decide on the amount of money you have available to spend during your holiday and try your best to stick to that.
+To keep track of what you’re spending, regularly check your online bank accounts.
+It’s all-too-easy to forget about all the little snacks bought and tips handed out.
+And speaking of tipping…15-20% is the norm (and is very much expected) in America.
 Not only do you tip after a meal, but you tip bar staff, bus/taxi drivers, housekeeping staff and concierge.

-I’d also recommend taking advantage of the coupon books that are available in your hotel, restaurants etc that offer money off/deals in restaurants and activities like mini-golfing.And if you don’t have one already, get a cash card that doesn’t charge for money withdrawals abroad.
+If you don’t have one already, get a cash card that doesn’t charge for money withdrawals abroad.
 If you’re planning on buying pricey items like electronic or designer goods, use a credit card (ideally an interest free one if you don’t plan on repaying it straight away) to cover you in-case there is an issue/fault with any of the goods.
 Finally, stick to American brands if you want good deals.
-For example, buying a watch from Fossil or a lipstick from MAC will be a good bit cheaper than buying it in the UK!
+For example, buying a watch from Fossil or a lipstick from MAC will often be cheaper than buying it in the UK!

-2. Buy your theme park tickets in advance & look for combo deals.
+2. Buy your theme park tickets in advance and look for combo deals.